enlightn/enlightn-docs/security/directory-traversal-analyzer.md

 Using `open_basedir` will disable the realpath cache.
 This may adversely impact your application performance.
 :::

+## Live Demo of Directory Traversal Vulnerability

+Here's a [Laravel Playground gist](https://laravelplayground.com/#/gist/5728c52da21fa2ad628e77fe3a241203) to demonstrate a live demo of the vulnerability.

 ## Related Analyzers

 - [Unrestricted File Upload Analyzer](unrestricted-file-upload-analyzer.html)